 7.3.4.1.2 PWM Sample Rate and Efficiency

-Efficiency is maximized when the lowest $f{\text{SAMPLE}}$ is chosen since this lowers the quiescent operating current of the device.
+Efficiency is maximized when the lowest f{SAMPLE} is chosen as this lowers the quiescent operating current of the device.
 Table 2 describes the typical efficiency tradeoffs for the different sample clock settings.